dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Respect other people's opinions, even when they differ from your own.
+  Avoid mixing Ginger Nuts with other biscuits, they contaminate.
+Keep separated.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (888 days)